NFL Rumors: Antonio Brown Traded To Oakland Raiders, Deal Will Guarantee Brown $30 Million, Per Adam Schefter

 — Antonio Brown (@AB84) March 10, 2019

-The Raiders earlier traded wide receiver Amari Cooper — who was the fourth overall pick in the 2015 draft — to the Dallas Cowboys in exchange for a first-round draft pick, as ESPN reported.
+The Raiders earlier this season traded wide receiver Amari Cooper, the fourth overall pick in the 2015 draft, to the Dallas Cowboys in exchange for a first-round draft pick, as ESPN reported.

 “In the end, the Raiders traded Amari Cooper, a third-round pick, and a fifth-round pick for Antonio Brown and a first-round pick,” wrote Florio on the Pro Football Talk site.
 “Looking at it that way, that looks like a great deal for Oakland.”